See the release notes for details.

 We're looking for contributors for Gradle Plugin

 Unfortunately the Gradle Plugin for OpenClover is not ready yet.
 We decided to postpone it because does not handle multi-module projects, which we believe is a very common setup.
+In case you feel confident with writing plugins for Gradle and would like to help us, your contribution will be more than welcome!

 What's next?